Parents & Support People

 You will attend Parent Orientation on the same date as your student.

-Reservations for students entering Spring 2017 will open in Mid-October.
+Reservations for students entering Spring 2020 will open in mid-October.
 The reservation for parents and support people will be made within your student's reservation.

 Cost to Attend Parent Orientation

 The cost for students to attend is included in their student fees.
-The program fee for a parent and other support people varies for each session (see below) and the cost includes:
+The program fee for a parent and other support people varies for each session (see below).
+The cost includes:

-- Meals for all days of the session
+- Meals for all day(s) of the orientation session

 - Helpful calendar with important campus dates

-- Reusable grocery bag to carry your handouts, etc.
+- Reusable canvas bag to carry your handouts, etc.

-The cost listed below includes a $5 non-refundable processing fee:
+Note: The cost listed below includes a 10% non-refundable processing fee per payment transaction.

 Canceling your reservation